 Bon Jovi will perform at Mohegan Sun Arena on Saturday, April 1.

-Registration will allow you to post comments on DarienNewsOnline.com and create a DarienNewsOnline.com Subscriber Portal account for you to manage subscriptions and email preferences.
+Registration will allow you to post comments on newcanaannewsonline.com and create a newcanaannewsonline.com Subscriber Portal account for you to manage subscriptions and email preferences.
 Bon Jovi will perform at Mohegan Sun Arena on Saturday, April 1.
 Jon Bon Jovi and his band are seen here in a performance at Broadway's Barrymore Theater in New York, on Oct.
 20, 2016.

 Add your comments below